Aaron S. Kreider

-Birth and Education
+Birth and education

 Aaron S. Kreider was born on a farm in South Annville Township, Pennsylvania.
 He attended Lebanon Valley College in Annville, Pennsylvania, and graduated from Allentown Business College in 1880.

-Business Pursuits
+Business pursuits

 He moved to Fulton, Missouri, in 1880 and engaged in agricultural pursuits and later was employed as a clerk in a store.
 He returned to Pennsylvania and engaged in mercantile pursuits in Campbelltown, Pennsylvania, in 1884 and in Roseland, Pennsylvania, in 1885.
 He established the town of Lawn, in Lebanon County, in 1886.
 He also engaged in agricultural pursuits and in the grain and coal business.
 He moved to Palmyra, Pennsylvania, in 1893 and shortly thereafter to Annville.
 He became interested in shoe manufacturing and in banking.

-Public Service and Political Activities
+Public service and political activities

 Kreider served as commissioner and chairman of the Board of Commissioners of Annville from 1909 to 1912.
 He was a delegate to the Republican State Convention in 1910.
 He served as president of the National Association of Shoe Manufacturers of the United States from 1913 to 1916.